-Targeted Accrual Enrollment will be closed when both conditions are met: (a) 15 to 18 evaluable subjects with acceptable BAL samples collected from both the baseline and on-treatment BAL visits (b) A minimum of 36 randomized subjects.
-Number of Groups/Arms/Cohorts 2 on Criteria ct must meet ALL of the follow wing criteria to be eligible for inclusion in this study: 1.
-Male or female subjects meet ing the following age criteria: time of screening. ergo bronchoscopy/BAL procedures: 18 to 65 years of age at the waived from undergoing bronchoscopy/BAL procedures (after evaluable subjects has been reached): 18 years of age or older at the 2. of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null, or other "at-risk" ng MS, MZ, and SZ) and an endogenous A1PI plasma levels of ≤ 8 3.
-Screening period for treatmer previous augmentation therap the following: clinical diagno computerized tomography (C bus plasma (antigenic) A1PI of $\leq 8 \ \mu$ M at any time during the nt-naïve subjects, or following a 4-weeks minimum wash-out from by in treatment-experienced subjects Subject must have at least one is of emphysema, evidence of emphysema on chest X-ray or T) scan of the chest, and/or evidence of airway obstruction which is bronchodilator treatment at the time of screening.
-4. inhaled anticholinergics, inha with any respiratory medications including inhaled bronchodilators led corticosteroids, or low-dose systemic corticosteroids (prednison), the doses of the subject's medications have remained unchanged f ning.
-5. r has ceased smoking for a minimum of 13 weeks prior to screening ning within normal range of a nonsmoker) and agrees to refrain from se of the study.
-6. If female of childbearing pote ential, the subject presents with a negative pregnancy test at screening te birth control measures for the duration of the study.
-7. The subject is willing and abl e to comply with the requirements of the protocol.
-8. The subject must have pulmonary function at the time of screening which meets both of the following: (a) Post-bronchodilator forced expiratory volume in 1 second (FEV1) ≥50% of predicted (b) If FEV1 is >80% predicted, then FEV1/forced vital capacity (FVC) must be <0.7. ev t applicable to subjects who are enrolled after the target of 15 to 18 ned and who are therefore not required to undergo the on Criteria ct who meets ANY of the follo owing criteria is NOT eligible for this study: 1.
-COPD, emphysema, chronic r has a history of clinically significant pulmonary disease (other tha bronchitis, mild bronchiectasis, and stable asthma).
-2. r has a history of cor pulmonale.
-3. The subject routinely produce es more than one tablespoon of sputum per day.
+A subject must meet ALL of the following criteria to be eligible for inclusion in this study:

+- 1. Male or female subjects meeting the following age criteria: - (a) For subjects who will undergo bronchoscopy/BAL procedures: 18 to 75 years of age at the time of screening. - (b) For subjects who will be waived from undergoing bronchoscopy/BAL procedures -: 18 years of age or older at the time of screening.

+- 2. Documented A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null, or other "at-risk" allelic combinations such as SZ (excluding MS and MZ) and an endogenous A1PI plasma levels of ≤11 μM. - 3.
+Screening levels of endogenous plasma (antigenic) A1PI of ≤11 μM at any time during the screening period for treatment-naïve subjects, or following a 4-week minimum wash-out from previous augmentation therapy in treatment-experienced subjects. - 4.
+Subjects must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on chest X-ray or computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - 5.
+If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 6.
+The subject is a nonsmoker or has ceased smoking for a minimum of 13 weeks prior to screening (serum cotinine level at screening within normal range of a nonsmoker) and agrees to refrain from smoking throughout the course of the study.
+Subjects with a positive cotinine test due to nicotine replacement therapy (eg, patches, chewing gum), vapor cigarettes, or snuff are eligible. - 7.
+If female of childbearing potential, the subject presents with a negative pregnancy test at screening and agrees to employ adequate birth control measures for the duration of the study. - 8.
+The subject is willing and able to comply with the requirements of the protocol. - 9.
+The subject must have pulmonary function at the time of screening which meets both of the following: - (a) Post-bronchodilator forced expiratory volume in 1 second (FEV1) ≥50% of predicted - (b) If FEV1 is >80% predicted, then FEV1/forced vital capacity (FVC) must be <0.7.

+Note: Inclusion criterion #1a and #9a are not applicable to subjects who are not required to undergo the bronchoscopy/BAL procedures.